SoumyadeepDatta/STCET/OSLAB/Assignment 4/readme.md

 # Process management in C (Using Linux Platform)
-How to run .c files in Linux
+How to run .c files in Linux Terminal
 ```
 gcc filename
 ./a.out